rokudev/SceneGraphDeveloperExtensions/README.md

-# SceneGraph Developer Extensions
+# Scene Graph Developer Extensions

 ## Overview

-This is a collection of developer sample code called SceneGraph Developer Extensions (SGDEX).
-This sample code demonstrates how a developer can use pre-built, reusable Roku SceneGraph (RSG) components to enable rapid development of channels that follow a consistent UX paradigm.
+This is a collection of developer sample code that we call Scene Graph Developer Extensions (SGDEX).
+This sample code demonstrates how a developer can use pre-built, reusable Roku Scene Graph (RSG) components to enable rapid development of channels that follow a consistent UX paradigm.

 ### Views